Get the Look: French Country

 In the close quarters of a neighborhood sometimes a little separation is nice.
 A simple fence can provide sanctuary while adding to the overall aesthetic of the yard.
 Here CertainTeed’s Galveston fence is used in combination with strategic plantings to offer privacy without fully sectioning off the home from its neighbors.

 Welcome with a “wow” by creating a feature wall in your entryway.
 Simply start with a neutral wall color then select a single piece of art for a gallery-like feel.
-Use a high-strength drywall like Habito so you can hang the painting where it will have the most impact.
-This durable product can hold up to 30 lbs on a single #10 screw, no stud, no predrilling and no wall anchors needed.
+For high traffic areas, consider using a durable drywall corner reinforcement solution like No-Coat.

 The average person spends 90% of his or her time indoors and who wouldn’t want to in a space this gorgeous?
 To maximize your enjoyment, pay attention to your walls before the paint.
 Proper drywall and insulation solutions can reduce drafts, dampen external noise and improve indoor air quality.